Wondering how to fix paint bubbles on front doors & trim? Here’s 6 causes for exterior trim and front door paint bubbling. And how to fix it!

 - How to Repaint a Front Door

-Bubbling or Blistering in exterior door paint means that the paint in those spots isn’t bonded to the door or a layer of the paint beneath it.
+When you have paint bubbling on an exterior door, or exterior wood trim paint, that means that the paint in those spots isn’t bonded to the door or a layer of the paint beneath it.

 Something caused the paint to lift from the door in those spots.
 Here are handful of possible causes of paint bubbling on a door that has been recently painted.